MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE: Introduction

-To summarize, the key contributions of our work are outlined below: \begin{itemize} [leftmargin=*] \item We propose a mixed ODE-SDE GRPO training framework for flow matching, which alleviates the overhead bottleneck by streamlining the optimization process within the MDP.
+To summarize, the key contributions are outlined below: \begin{itemize} [leftmargin=*] \item We propose a mixed ODE-SDE framework for GRPO training with flow-based models.
+This approach alleviates computational overhead by confining the stochastic optimization to a specific sub-interval of the MDP.

-\item We introduce a sliding window strategy to sample the denoising timesteps for model optimization, aligning with the RL intuition of transitioning from harder to easier search spaces, significantly enhancing performance.
+\item We introduce an SDE sliding window to dynamically schedule the optimized timesteps.
+By guiding the optimization from broad exploration to fine-grained refinement, this strategy significantly enhances performance.

-\item Our method enables the use of higher-order ODE solvers to accelerate $\pi_{\theta_\text{old}}$ sampling during GRPO training, achieving significant speed improvements with comparable performance.
+\item Our hybrid framework enables the use of high-order ODE solvers to accelerate the deterministic sampling of $\pi_{\theta_\text{old}}$ during GRPO training.
+This yields substantial speedups with negligible performance degradation.